 So if you are looking for somewhere different and fun to take the children this summer, we challenge you to conquer the Thornton Abbey Maize Maze.

-In 2021 we will be open every day from 17th July - 5th September.
-10am - 5pm.
-Then open for last maze weekend on 11th & 12th September.
+The summer maze will be open every day from 16th July - 4th Sept, 10am - 5pm.
+Then open for the last weekend on the 10th and 11th September.

 All attractions are included in the entry price except for the small £1 children's ride on tractors.